tencrocs/PHPShopServer/README.md

 PHP Shop Server Emulator
 =============

-I'm started this emulator to use with new MuServer Season 6.2+ and Ex700+ OFICIAL WZ VERSION *NOT SUPPORTABLE BY ZTEAM SERVER AND OTHERS WITH MODIFIED SHOP
+I'm started this emulator to use with new MuServer Season 6.2+ and Ex700+ OFICIAL WZ VERSION
+<br>*NOT SUPPORTABLE BY ZTEAM SERVER AND OTHERS WITH MODIFIED SHOP

-You are free to modify this source code!
+<br>You are free to modify this source code!
 Enjoy!

 <b>Version:</b>
 <br>v1.01 Beta